 - Eat at Carthay Circle Restaurant or Lounge

-- Grab an inside, downstairs table at Lamplight Lounge and cool off with a frosty drink
+- Grab a table at Lamplight Lounge and cool off with a frosty drink

 Be sure to stay hydrated by carrying water with you!
 Filling stations and fountains are open.
 You can get free ice from restaurants and usually water too.
 We have a whole post on how to stay hydrated and find free water at Disneyland!

 If you can leave the park at midday to hop in the hotel pool, you'll be refreshed and ready to tackle nighttime entertainment.
-Each of the Disneyland Hotels has a pool party each day with Disney characters.
+The Disneyland Hotels brought back pool parties in summer 2026!

-In summertime 2025, there are often two parades times in each park and two showings of Fantasmic! and World of Color.
+In summertime 2026, there are often two parade times in each park and two showings of Fantasmic! and World of Color.
 The later time is always less crowded.
-The second Better Together parade is less hot.
-Find shades viewing in Hollywood Land.
-Paint the Night hoppens in the dark, so no need to worry about shade.
+Paint the Night hoppens in the dark, and the sun is fully down while waiting for the second parade.

 Some of the most surprising things have happened while we were simply sitting on a bench near the castle.
 We spend so much time rushing around the park trying to get it all in, but there is tremendous value in just sitting still and observing.
 While sitting near the castle, we have seen the Disneyland Band play, with Mickey and friends dancing about and then parading down Main Street (about 11:45 a.m. or 12:15 p.m, but ask a cast member as it's not on the schedule subject to change) towards the Train Station in Town Square for another performance.
 We have seen characters on their way to meet guests.
 Sometimes Belle joins the Disneyland Band!